 In English, we know this letter to represent the /k/ or /s/ sound.

-But in Mandarin, it’s pronounced /ts/, the same as the sound you hear on the end of the word “hats.”
+But in Mandarin Chinese, the pronunciation is /ts/, the same as the sound you hear on the end of the word “hats”.

 Tongue placement: Touch your tongue to the top of your mouth just behind your top front teeth.
 Say /t/.

 Now, say /s/.
 Same position right?
 The difference is that the tip of your tongue is touching the roof of your mouth for /t/, but for /s/ your tongue is curled, allowing air to move through.

 To pronounce “c”, start by touching the tip of your tongue to the roof of your mouth to say /t/ and then slightly curling your tongue to pronounce /s/ in the same motion.
 This will give you the /ts/ sound.

 Sorry!
 In Mandarin, “q” doesn’t make the /kw/ sound.
 It makes a very light version of the /ch/ sound.

 But it isn’t exactly the /ch/ sound though, and there aren’t any parts of an English word that mimic its sound.

 Tongue placement: Touch your tongue to the roof of your mouth and say “choo choo” like a train.